MoonFlowww/Thot/docs/sub/loss/README.md

 Loss descriptors wrap LibTorch criterion implementations so they can be stored inside model graphs, attached to [Docs/Local](../local/README.md) scopes, and reused across [Docs/Training](../training/README.md) sessions.
-Every helper in `Thot::Loss` returns a stateless descriptor; the runtime picks the correct implementation at compile time through `std::variant` visitation.
+Every helper in `Omni::Loss` returns a stateless descriptor; the runtime picks the correct implementation at compile time through `std::variant` visitation.

 ## Shared conventions